-We all have responsibilities to take care of our District.
+We all have responsibilities to take care of our district.
 Looking after important landscapes and natural features is part of that.

 It could.
 But well before we get to that point, we need to understand where the potentially important places are, and understand how they are currently used.
-We also want to discuss all of this first with any affected landowner, and ask what they think the best way of protecting these important landscapes and natural features could be.
+We also want to discuss all of this first with any affected landowners, and ask what they think the best way of protecting these important landscapes and natural features could be.
 Together we will come to a solution.

 It will lead to a change to the District Plan, but extensive discussions will determine what that looks like.

 Give the Resource Management team a call on 0800 732 732.